The importance of maintaining a smoke-free fleet

-The companies we rent cars for, Avis, Budget, Dollar, Thrifty and Enterprise all have a policy of no smoking in any of their vehicles.
+The companies we rent cars for, Hertz, Avis, Budget, Dollar, Thrifty and Enterprise all have a policy of no smoking in any of their vehicles.

 Keeping a rental car clean, smelling fresh and looking good is a customary concern of car rental companies.
 Having a 100% Smoke-Free Fleet requires that car rental customers and their passengers refrain from smoking in a rental car.
-Many companies require their rentals to be smoke free environments and have enhanced the inspection process to ensure this.
+Many companies require their rentals to be smoke-free environments and have enhanced the inspection process to ensure this.

-A renter should always check the car before initially driving it off the lot and also before returning it to the company to make sure it isn't dirty or damaged and does not smell of smoke.
+A renter should always check the car before initially driving it off the lot and also before returning it to the company to make sure it isn’t dirty or damaged and does not smell of smoke.
 Some automobiles may have some minor scrapes, scratches and door dings.
-But no matter how minor the damage seems to be, these should all be documented by the renter and photographed if possible.
+But no matter how minor the damage seems, these should all be documented by the renter and photographed if possible.